 Check out the full program of activities and events.

 Ways to get involved beyond the festival:

-- Update your virtual meeting backgrounds, email signatures and profile pictures, available now from the Brand Hub.
+- Update your virtual meeting backgrounds and email signatures, available now from the Brand Hub.

 - UNSW is committed to ensuring LGBTIQ+ students and staff are welcomed and can thrive in our community.
 To help improve our employee experience, UNSW is participating in the Australian Workplace Equality Index (AWEI) Employee Survey again this year.
 The survey is part of UNSW’s submission to the AWEI, Australia’s national benchmark on LGBTIQ+ workplace inclusion.
 All current UNSW staff are invited to share their feedback via this anonymous 15-minute survey, no matter how they personally identify.
 The survey is open until 30 March.

 - Free and inclusive ally@UNSW training is now available for 2023.
 All current UNSW students and staff are welcome to attend this workshop to become an ally@UNSW for LGBTIQ+ communities and join the ally@UNSW Network.
 Becoming an active ally@UNSW involves a commitment to creating and fostering an inclusive environment for LGBTIQ+ identifying students and staff at the University.
 Learn more and register for a workshop.

 The University’s Mardi Gras and Sydney WorldPride activities are coordinated by Arc in collaboration with the Division of Equity Diversity & Inclusion.
 For more information on other initiatives to support LGBTIQ+ communities at UNSW, visit the EDI website.